JyotiDagar/Hack-Together-Teams/README.md

    - Description: Our bot includes an image analyzer feature that allows users to gain insights about uploaded images.
 Whether it's a travel photo, a picture of a dish, or an unfamiliar object, the image analyzer provides valuable information to help users explore and understand the world through visual content.
    - Functionality: When a user uploads an image to the bot, the image analyzer component comes into play.
 Leveraging advanced image recognition and analysis techniques, the bot processes the image and generates a description of its contents.
 This description can include details such as landmarks, objects, animals, plants, and more.
 By receiving this information, users can discover new places, learn about different cultures, identify unknown objects, or simply satisfy their curiosity through the images they encounter.

+4. Task scheduler and Reminder
+   This is a notification bot which notifies a user by showing reminders on scheduled time for scheduled task which ould help user to increase productivity.

 Usage: